pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 #### 3.1 Test Dependency
 `PinointPluginTestSuite` doesn't use the project's dependencies (configured in pom.xml).
 It uses the dependencies that are listed by `@Dependency` annotation.
 This way, you may test multiple versions of the target library using the same test class.

-Dependencies are declared like the following.
+Dependencies are declared as following.
 You may specify versions or version ranges for a dependency library.
 ```
 @Dependency({"some.group:some-artifact:1.0", "another.group:another-artifact:2.1-RELEASE"})
 @Dependency({"some.group:some-artifact:[1.0,)"})